kurtbuilds/ormlite/README.md

 ## Json/Jsonb Columns

 You can use `ormlite::types::Json` for JSON or JSONB fields.
-For unstructured data, use `serde_json::Value` for the generic.
+For unstructured data, use `serde_json::Value` as the inner type.
 Use a struct with `Deserialize + Serialize` as the generic for structured data.

 ```rust
 use ormlite::model::*;